Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

 ```

 Store the public IP Address as an environment variable for later use.
->[!Note]
+> [!Note]
-> This commmand loops for 2 minutes and queries the output of kubectl get service for the IP Address.
-Sometimes it can take a few seconds to propogate correctly
+> This command loops for 2 minutes and queries the output of kubectl get service for the IP Address.
+Sometimes it can take a few seconds to propagate correctly
 ```bash
 runtime="2 minute"; endtime=$(date -ud "$runtime" +%s); while [[ $(date -u +%s) -le $endtime ]]; do export IP_ADDRESS=$(kubectl get service azure-vote-front --output jsonpath='{.status.loadBalancer.ingress[0].ip}'); if ! [ -z $IP_ADDRESS ]; then break; else sleep 10; fi; done
 ```